hyphacoop/remote/index.md

 #### Virtual Events

-Members at Hypha have some experience hosting webinars, running interactive virtual sessions, and setting up livestreams for events.
+Members at Hypha have some experience hosting webinars, facilitating interactive virtual sessions, and setting up livestreams for events.
 If this is something you want to learn more about, email us at [hello@hypha.coop](mailto:hello@hypha.coop).

 Virtual event tools: